-The Fund holds an allocation to local investments currently consisting of the Cambridge & Counties Bank and Cambridgeshire Building Society.
+The Fund holds an allocation to local investments currently consisting of the Cambridge & Counties Bank, Cambridgeshire Building Society and East of England Development Fund managed by Foresight.
 These assets will remain outside of the asset pool.

 In addition the Fund will not pool cash held for the efficient administration of the scheme, which is needed to manage cash flow to meet statutory liabilities including monthly pension payroll payments.